Helicobacter pylori: Treatment

-The 2022 Maastricht Consensus Report recognised H. pylori gastritis as Helicobacter pylori induced gastritis, and has been included in ICD11.
+The 2022 Maastricht Consensus Report recognized H. pylori gastritis as Helicobacter pylori induced gastritis, and has been included in ICD11.
 Initially the infection tends to be superficial, localised to the upper mucosal layers of the stomach.
 The intensity of chronic inflammation is related to the cytotoxicity of the H. pylori strain.
-A greater cytotoxicity will result in the change from a non-atrophic gastritis to an atrophic gastritis, with the loss of mucous glands.
+Greater cytotoxicity will result in the change from non-atrophic gastritis to atrophic gastritis, with the loss of mucous glands.
 This condition is a precursor to the development of peptic ulcers and gastric adenocarcinoma.

 Eradication of H. pylori is recommended to treat the infection, including when advanced to peptic ulcer disease.
-According to a 2025 review of worldwide guidelines, eradication is advised for all confirmed infections in about 40% of guidelines, whereas in the majority of other guidlines, eradication is specifically advised for people with peptic ulcer disease, MALT lymphoma, or long-term NSAID treatment.
+According to a 2025 review of worldwide guidelines, eradication is advised for all confirmed infections in about 40% of guidelines.
+In the majority of other guidlines, eradication is specifically advised for people with peptic ulcer disease, MALT lymphoma, or long-term NSAID treatment.
 The recommendations for first-line treatment are quadruple therapy consisting of a proton-pump inhibitor, amoxicillin, clarithromycin, and metronidazole.
 Before treatment, testing is recommended to identify any pre-existing antibiotic resistance.
 Regional variations exist due to antibiotic resistance patterns and healthcare resource availability.
 A high rate of resistance to metronidazole has been observed.
 In areas of known clarithromycin resistance, the first-line therapy is changed to a bismuth based regimen including tetracycline and metronidazole for 14 days.
-If one of these courses of treatment fails, it is suggested to use the alternative.
+If one of these courses of treatment fails, it is suggested to switch to an alternative.

 Treatment failure may typically be attributed to antibiotic resistance or inadequate acid suppression from proton-pump inhibitors.
-Following clinical trials, the use of the potassium-competitive acid blocker vonoprazan, which has a greater acid suppressive action, was approved for use in the US in 2022.
+Following clinical trials, vonoprazan, which has a greater acid suppressive action, was approved for use in the US in 2022.
 Its recommended use is in combination with amoxicillin, with or without clarithromycin.
-It has been shown to have a faster action and can be used with or without food.
-Successful eradication regimens have revolutionised the treatment of peptic ulcers.
-Eradication of H. pylori is also associated with a subsequent decreased risk of duodenal or gastric ulcer recurrence.
+Vonoprazan has a faster action and can be used with or without food.
+Newer regimens, as from 2024, offer alternative mechanisms of action and are effective for hard-to-treat cases.
+These include high-dose PPI–amoxicillin dual therapy (HDDT), vonoprazan-based therapy, and rifabutin-containing triple therapy.

 Plant extracts and probiotic foods are being increasingly used as add-ons to usual treatments.
 Probiotic yogurts containing lactic acid bacteria Bifidobacteria and Lactobacillus exert a suppressive effect on H. pylori infection, and their use has been shown to improve the rates of eradication.
-Some commensal intestinal bacteria as part of the gut microbiota produce butyrate that acts as a prebiotic and enhances the mucosal immune barrier.
+Some commensal intestinal bacteria as part of the gut microbiota produce butyrate which acts as a probiotic and enhances the mucosal immune barrier.
 Their use as probiotics may help balance the gut dysbiosis that accompanies antibiotic use.
 Some probiotic strains have been shown to have bactericidal and bacteriostatic activity against H. pylori, and also help to balance the gut dysbiosis.
 Antibiotics have a negative impact on gastrointestinal microbiota and cause nausea, diarrhea, and sickness for which probiotics can alleviate.